appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-This property controls the visibility of the widget.
-If you turn off this property, the widget would not be visible in view mode.
-Additionally, you can use JavaScript by clicking on `JS` next to the **Visible** property to conditionally control the widget's visibility.
+Controls the visibility of the widget.
+If you turn off this property, the widget would not be visible in View Mode.
+Additionally, you can use JavaScript by clicking on **JS** next to the **Visible** property to conditionally control the widget's visibility.

 </dd>